bass-dandy/simpai/README.md

 Tools for manipulating Sims 2 mod files on the web :computer:

 ## Tools in this repo
-- SimPAI: a web interface for manipulating .package files
+- simpai: a web interface for manipulating .package files
 - dbpf-transform: a library for serializing and deserializing .package files

 ## Local development